Carlospetsdogs/Project-2/README.md

 TECH USED

-this project we used ChatGPT API, handlebars.js, Sequelize ORM for our database, include authentication for the users, protected API keys through .env files, and deployed using Heroku.
+This project we used ChatGPT API, handlebars.js, Sequelize ORM for our database, include authentication for the users, protected API keys through .env files, and deployed using Heroku.

 LINKS